ChumburidzeGio/redox/README.md

 And here some text for this subsection
 ```

-Which will be look like this on the page:
+Which will look like this on the page:
 ![Image](docs/text.png)

 Always put space after `#` and add new lines before and after the header.